REAL Older Women Are Reverent, Self-controlled, Teachers

 God desires older women to be examples for younger women.
 He wants you to act based on your Godly values, to take your “gentle and quiet spirit,” what is on the inside, and display it to other women, especially young women.

-As you age, it is so easy to think about retiring, or I like to call it “sliding for home.”
+As you age, it's easy to think about retiring, or I like to call it “sliding for home.”
 Please reconsider how you could serve others instead of making life more about yourself (Flashing ME?).
 You have the fantastic opportunity to help young women see how life works best!
 There is no better way to help someone than to encourage them to choose God’s ways.

 If you are physically older, generally, the home requires less attention than before, which leaves more time to help outside your home.
 While the help you see in Titus 2 is primarily mentoring, one-on-one relationships with young women, there are multiple ways to help young women – even babysitting the kids occasionally is a great help.

-Overall, Titus tells you through the inspiration of the Holy Spirit that an older woman helps in the community (especially in her church) in 3 ways; she is reverent, self-controlled, and a teacher.
+Overall, Titus tells you, through the inspiration of the Holy Spirit, that an older woman helps in the community (especially in her church) in three ways: she is reverent, self-controlled, and a teacher.

 Reverent